ggaarder7/yanhh0.github.io/blog/_edits/2018-06-30-blog-on-github-io-with-jekyll.md

 ```

 *yanhh's note* according the following (YAML Front Matter), we don't
-have to specify the date manually since it can be guessed from the filename.
+have to specify the date manually since it can be guessed from the
+filename.
+However the `index.md` file has no date in its filename, so
+if its layout will fail to get `post.date`.

 *Displaying an index of posts*